Chamberlain University’s MPAS Policies

 • Follow the established policies and clinical site protocols as appropriate.

-• Notify the MPAS clinical coordinator within one hour of the incident
+• Notify the MPAS clinical specialist within one hour of the incident

 • Have personal health insurance information available – healthcare is the financial responsibility of the student